Yadentra/GroceryMate_TestPlan/test_plan.md

-# Testing Plan for Grocery Mate Webshop

-1. Introduction
-This test plan is designed to outline the testing strategy for the new features being developed for the Grocery Mate webshop.
-2. Objectives
-   - Verify the functionality of new features.
-   - Ensure that the webshop operates efficiently     and provides a user-friendly experience.
-   - Identify and report any defects related to the new features.
-3. Scope
-The scope of testing includes:
-   - User registration and login
-   - Product search and filter functionality
-   - Shopping cart operations
-   - Checkout process
-   - Order history and tracking
-   - Payment gateway integration
-4. Resources
-   - **Testers**: [List of team members]
-   - **Tools**: Selenium, Postman for API testing, JIRA for defect tracking
-5. Timeline
-   - **Start Date**: [Insert Date]
-   - **End Date**: [Insert Date]
-6. Testing Approach
-   - **Functional Testing**: Test each feature against the functional requirements.
-   - **Usability Testing**: Evaluate the user interface and user experience.
-   - **Performance Testing**: Assess the speed and responsiveness of the webshop.
-   - **Security Testing**: Test for vulnerabilities in user data handling.
-7. Test Deliverables
-   - Test case documents
-   - Test execution reports
-   - Defect reports
-   - Final test summary report
-8. Risks
-   - Inadequate testing due to time constraints.
-   - Potential integration issues with third-party services.
-9. Approval
-   Test Execution and Completion will require  approval from [Stakeholder/Project Manager].
+# Grocery Mate Test Plan

+## Overview
+The Grocery Mate Test Plan outlines the testing strategies, objectives, and scope for the Grocery Mate Webshop application.
+This document aims to ensure that the application meets the required quality standards and delivers a seamless user experience.

+## Product Analysis
+- **User Base**: Define the target audience for the webshop.
+- **Functionality**: List core functionalities (e.g., user registration, product search).
+- **Hardware and Software Specifications**: Detail the required infrastructure for testing.

+## Objectives
+- Ensure all functionalities of the Grocery Mate application work as intended.
+- Identify and fix defects before the application goes live.
+- Validate the application's performance and security.
+- Improve user satisfaction by delivering a bug-free application.
+- **Expected Outcomes**: Improved functionality and user experience, successful defect identification.

+## Scope
+- **In Scope**: Functional testing, performance testing, security testing, user acceptance testing.
+- **Out of Scope**: Compatibility testing with older browsers or devices.

+## Testing Criteria
+- **Suspension Criteria**: Testing may be suspended if critical defects are identified that halt progress.
+- **Exit Criteria**: Testing is complete when all critical defects are resolved and acceptance criteria are met.

+## Test Environment
+- Specify the hardware, software, and network settings required for testing.

+## Timeline
+- **Start Date**: 2024.10.08
+- **End Date**: 2024.10.09
+- **Detailed Schedule**: Provide milestones and deadlines for each phase of testing.

+## Resource Planning
+- List of team members and their roles testers, developers, project managers.
+- Tools and technologies to be used Selenium, JIRA.

+## Conclusion
+This test plan serves as a guideline for the testing phase of the Grocery Mate Webshop application, aiming to deliver a quality product.